Monarch butterfly

 Source: Xerces Society, Western Monarch Count

 The decline in the overwintering population may be offset by the natural increase in monarch populations during the summer.
 One female can lay as many as 500 eggs.
 A 2022 study reported that the summer population had been steady for the last 25 years, suggesting that efforts to expand the number of milkweed plants had not enhanced the natural recovery.
-According to one of the study's co-authors:4
+According to one of the study's co-authors:6

 The study's co-author was aware that populations had declined in the Midwestern breeding range, perhaps because of the herbicide glyphosate being used more widely in corn and soybean fields.
 In the northern part of that range, however, climate change had improved the habitat and summer breeding populations were increasing.
 The threat to the survival of the species was during from the southern migration and at the wintering sites, not an absence of milkweed during the summer.

-His conclusion was:5
+His conclusion was:7

-Monarch caterpillar feeding on milkweed
+monarch caterpillar feeding on milkweed

 monarchs feed on milkweed as caterpillars, and on the nectar/pollen as adults